 That gave rise to low-budget movies, B movies, and independent films.
 Indeed, it wasn't until the 1960s when indie movies really started to shine—and it gave us some of the most acclaimed filmmakers of all time.

-New to classic indie films?
-Here are our picks for the best classic indie movies from the 1960s still worth watching today.
+Here are my picks for the best classic indie movies from the 1960s that are absolutely still worth watching today.

 Once there was a little-known film enthusiast named Martin Scorsese, who made his debut with another first-timer named Harvey Keitel.
 The two collaborated on a project about a troubled Italian-American who has to deal with his girlfriend's darkest secret and its implications.